 Creating the best Wagyu in the UK is no easy feat.
-We are proud to work with forward-thinking farmers in-line with the highest welfare standards to produce our luxury Beef.
-Find out how our talented and experienced team of dairy farmers, rearers, growers and fatteners go about obtaining that legendary status right here.
+We are proud to work with forward-thinking farmers in-line with the highest welfare standards to produce our luxury beef.
+Find out how our talented and experienced team of dairy farmers, rearers, growers and finishers go about obtaining that legendary status right here.

 The beauty of the Warrendale Wagyu scheme is that we know what we will get for the cattle beforehand, providing that they put on the expected weights.
 The scheme in my eyes is very fair to each part of the process chain from farm to fork.